kristoffer-dyrkorn/software-renderer/tutorial/README.md

 https://github.com/kristoffer-dyrkorn/software-renderer/blob/4f1408b2d6417f21e115d0cc514d098f1868fa51/tutorial/1/triangle.js#L12-L20

 The edges must be specified in a consistent (here: counterclockwise) order, and if that is followed, the determinant will be negative if the triangle is clockwise - ie if it is back-facing - and zero if the triangle is orthogonal to the screen - ie has zero area.
-This is an effective way to skip drawing those triangles in a 3D object that will not be visible anyway.
-The technique is often called back-face culling.
+In fact, the determinant value is twice the area of the triangle, and we will reuse this value for other purposes later on.

-In fact, the determinant value is twice the area of the triangle, and we will use this value later on.
+Checking the determinant value is an effective way to skip drawing those triangles in a 3D object that will not be visible anyway.
+This technique is often called back-face culling.